 The brains of hearing-impaired people watching sign language do show more activity in occipito-temporal regions specialized for visual processing than hearing people presented with a speaking model.

 But research indicates the differences between spoken language and sign language lie mainly within processing modalities rather than linguistic aspects.<9>

-Mind Lab Pro® Nootropics for Language
+Mind Lab Pro® Nootropics for Verbal Fluency and Language